miracl/MIRACL/docs/miracl-user-manual/installation.md

 A new build system has been implemented for use on multiple platforms, using the [Meson Build System](https://github.com/mesonbuild/meson).

-By default, this system is set up for *x86_64*, meaning a conventional 64-bit PC.
-The files used for this will not work well (or at all) on a 32-bit platform.
+This system is set up to handle 64-bit Intel/AMD, 32-bit Intel/AMD, and 32-bit
+ARM.
+If you are using a different platform, proceed to the [Overview](#overview) for a manual build.

 Further configurations to the build system may later allow an automated platform detection, however, for the moment, this is hard-coded.
 If you are